Table of Contents

-Tunica fibro-musculo-cartilaginea: The most prominent structure in this layer is the hyaline cartilage ring, which has a strong perichondrium.
-The horizontally running tracheal muscle in the paries membranaceus closes the gap that the cartilage rings leave open dorsally.
-Contraction of the tracheal muscle results in a change in tracheal caliber due to the horizontal orientation of the muscle fibers.
+2. Tunica fibro-musculo-cartilaginea: The most prominent structure in tunica fibro-musculo-cartilaginea is the hyaline cartilage ring, which contains a strong perichondrium.
+The horizontal tracheal muscle in the paries membranaceus closes the dorsal gap due to the cartilage rings.
+Contraction of the tracheal muscle alters the tracheal caliber due to the horizontal orientation of the muscle fibers.

-3. Tunica adventitia: The tunica adventitia is a loose layer of connective tissue not only connects the trachea to its surrounding structures but also ensures flexibility of the trachea during processes such as swallowing or coughing.
+3. Tunica adventitia: The tunica adventitia is a loose layer of connective tissue, which not only connects the trachea with its surrounding structures but also ensures tracheal flexibility during swallowing or coughing.

 Tracheomalacia is caused by obstruction of the trachea by an enlarged thyroid gland (struma) obstructs the trachea, resulting in tracheomalacia, which is characterized by the softening of the cartilage rings and loss of stability.
 The anteroposterior diameter of the trachea is lost.
 It is characterized by tracheal collapse during times of increased airflow causing the cough, crying or feeding difficulty.

 The lung is located in the pleural cavity.
 The lobes of the lung are covered by the visceral pleura (pleura pulmonalis), which is in contact with the parietal pleura.
-Physiologically, adhesion between the two serous sheets is ensured by a fluid found in the pleural cavity.
-This thin layer of fluid keeps them attached via capillary adhesion.
-This way, the surface of the lung can be moved against the thoracic walls, but cannot be separated from it.
-It has to go along with all its movements.
+Physiologically, adhesion between the two serous sheets is ensured by the pleural fluid.
+The thin layer of fluid ensures the capillary adhesion between the sheets.
+Thus, the lung surface can be moved against the thoracic walls, but cannot be separated from it during its movements.

-Due to a large network of elastic fibers, the lung always tends to contract.
-The fibers are always under constant tension and would reduce the lung to a fist-sized structure if the adhesion between the lung surface and thoracic wall disappeared (pneumothorax; collapsing to the minimal volume).
+Due to the large network of elastic fibers, the lung always tends to contract.
+The fibers are always under constant tension and reduce the lung to a fist-sized structure if the adhesion between the lung surface and thoracic wall disappears (pneumothorax; collapsing to the minimal volume).

-Basically, the lung consists of branches of the bronchial tree up to the air sacs (alveoli; the end section of the bronchial tree) and the branches of the pulmonary arteries and veins.
-The latter are intrapulmonary-located (upper airways, trachea, and main bronchi are extrapulmonary).
+Basically, the lung consists of branches of the bronchial tree until the air sacs (alveoli; the end of the bronchial tree) and the branches of pulmonary arteries and veins.
+The latter are intrapulmonary, whereas the upper airways, the trachea, and the main bronchi are extrapulmonary in location.